 - A lack of water over the dry summer months will discourage the plants from setting new fruit.

 - Aphids and Whitefly can be a nuisance but are easy to control before numbers build up.
 A simple soapy solution or low toxicity insect spray is all that’s needed.

 - The first fruit should be ready for picking approximately 80 days from planting them out, as long as you haven’t transplanted them too early.

 - Prune the plant to encourage fruit to set close to the main trunk, in case they become too heavy out wide and snap the branches.

 - Also pruning periodically through the season to remove excessive leaf growth, will encourage a new flush of leaves and flowers.

-- Epsom Salts watered round the plant on a weekly basis will encourage fruit set and develop flavour (1 tsp per 4 litres is plenty).
+- Epsom Salts watered around the plant on a weekly basis will encourage fruit set and develop flavour (1 tsp per 4 litres is plenty).

 - Fruit will taste better if they’re harvested at a slightly immature stage.

-- To determine ripeness, gently squeeze the fruit, once you release, the skin should bounce back.
+- To determine ripeness, gently squeeze the fruit, once you release it, the skin should bounce back.
 If indentations remain, the fruit is not quite ripe.

-- Cut fruit from the plant rather than pulling them.
+- Cut the fruit from the plant rather than pulling them.